-The need for strong protection of intellectual property rights is greater now than it was at the dawn of our Republic.
-Our Forefathers and the Framers of the U.S. Constitution recognized the need to secure those rights in Article 1, Section 8, Clause 8.
-James Madison provides clear insight for its significance in the Federalist Paper No. 43 (the only reference to the clause in the Federalist Papers).
+The need for strong protection of intellectual property rights is greater now than it was at the dawn of the Republic.
+Our Forefathers and the Framers of the U.S. Constitution recognized the need to secure those rights in Article I, Section 8, Clause 8.
+James Madison provides clear insight for its significance in the Federalist No. 43 (the only reference to the clause).
 It is contained in the first Article section dedicated to the enumerated powers of Congress.
-The clause recognizes the need for uniformity of the protection of IP rights; securing those rights for the individual rather than the state; and incentivizing innovation and creative aspirations.
+The clause recognizes the need for: uniformity of the protection of IP rights, securing those rights for the individual rather than the state; and, incentivizing innovation and creative aspirations.